 The main activities our travel planning clients like are a day trip to see the island of Capri and its famed blue grotto, a day trip up to the town of Ravello, spending the day at one of the seaside beach clubs, shopping for local specialties like handmade sandals, ceramics, or going to a family-owned lemon grove that grows the local variety of lemons and doing a rustic dinner there, and, of course, doing a day trip to Pompeii and Vesuvius.

-The Amalfi Coast is primarily a seaside beach destination and the season in Italy generally runs from Easter until Labor Day.
-However, as the fall has stayed warmer and as the Amalfi Coast has become even more popular, the season has extended through the month of September.
+The Amalfi Coast is primarily a seaside beach destination, and the season generally runs from Easter until mid Septeember.
+However, as the fall has stayed warmer and as the Amalfi Coast has become even more popular, the season has extended through September.

-While you can do a day trip to the Amalfi Coast from Naples, Sorrento, or the islands, we feel staying a few nights is best.
-Since it takes a minute to reach most of these towns (more below), we recommend spending at least three nights at these various Amalfi Coast towns.
+While you can do a day trip to the Amalfi Coast from Naples, Sorrento, or the islands, staying a few nights is best.
+Since reaching most of these towns (more below) takes a minute, we recommend spending at least three nights at these various Amalfi Coast towns.

-Can you get around the Amalfi Coast without a car?
-Yes, you can!
+Yes, you can get to the Amalfi Coast without a car!
 Most travelers take a flight or train into Naples and then have a private driver, take a ferry, or hop the local trains known as the Circumvesuviana and run from Naples to Sorrento.
-Otherwise, it’s common to train into Naples or Salerno and take a bus, ferry, or car to the specific town you are trying to reach.
+Otherwise, it's common to train into Naples or Salerno and take a bus, ferry, or car to the specific town you are trying to reach.

 Year-round hydrofoils run between Naples and Sorrento and from Sorrento to Capri.
 Then, from April to October ferry service starts that runs from Sorrento to Positano, Amalfi, and onto Salerno.
 You can get public transport (bus or ferry) from those three spots, but you'll need a private car or boat service for the other towns.